 Your AACOMAS application will not automatically convert your undergraduate credit hours (also known as units, hours, etc.) to either semester hours or supplemental hours.
 For the exact conversion rate view the back of an official Bates transcript.
 1 Bates Credit = 4 Semester Hours

 AADSAS Application & FAQs

-For further information, detail, or clarification on the questions and answers provided on this FAQ page, please contact an ADEA representative at (617) 612-2045.
+For further information, details, or clarification, please contact an ADEA representative at (617) 612-2045.
 Representatives are available M-F, 9-5pm ET.
-Questions can also be sent to email@example.com
+Questions can also be sent to firstname.lastname@example.org